ppuskari/jrouter/README.md

 Then choose from the options below:

+### Installing on Debian / Raspbian directly

+There's not an APT repository yet, but you can always directly install .debs:

+1. Download a `jrouter_(VERSION)_linux_arm64.deb` from the Releases page
+2. `sudo dpkg -i jrouter_..._arm64.deb`
+3. Put `jrouter.yaml` into `/etc/jrouter/`

+Then (assuming you are using systemd, which you probably are):

+4. `sudo systemctl enable --now jrouter.service`
+5. To see logs, use `journalctl -f -u jrouter.service`

 ### Running with Docker

 Multiarch (x86_64 and arm64) container images are available from this server.